 Prior to this offering, there has been no public market for our Class B common stock.
-Consequently, the public offering price of our Class B common stock will be determined by negotiation between the representatives of the underwriters and us.
+Consequently, the public offering price of our Class B common stock has been determined by negotiation between the representatives of the underwriters and us.